 Andrew Murie, the CEO of Mothers Against Drink Driving (MADD) Canada, suggests that people sleep the cannabis off overnight before driving.
 They may also want to wait even longer, as the after-effects of consumption, such as drowsiness that can contribute to highway hypnosis, can last for up to 24 hours after consumption.

 It’s generally best for individuals to avoid driving entirely after eating edibles until a day or longer has passed.
 While the effects of smoking or vaping cannabis typically show within 30 minutes, the effects of edibles can take as long as two hours to begin and four hours to fully affect the user.

-Because of these delayed effects, it’s advisable to avoid eating and driving just as one would with any other intoxicating substance.
-A person could feel fine while initially on the road, only to have the effects kick in while in the middle of driving.
+Because of these delayed effects, it’s advisable to avoid eating and driving, just as one would with any other intoxicating substance.
+A person could feel fine while initially on the road, only to have the effects kick in while in the middle of driving on edibles.

 To avoid the potential risks associated with eating and driving, individuals should only consume a small number of edibles to gauge their effects.
 After consumption, they should avoid driving until the next day.

 Potential Legal Repercussions